MicrosoftLearning/prompt-flow-labs/Instructions/01-get-started-ai-studio.md

 1. Review your configuration and create your project.
 1. Wait 5-10 minutes for your project to be created.

-## Create the Azure OpenAI service to deploy a GPT model
+## Deploy a GPT model

-To use a LLM model in prompt flow, you need to deploy a model through Azure OpenAI first.
+To use a LLM model in prompt flow, you need to deploy a model first.

-### Provision an Azure OpenAI resource

-If you don't already have one, provision an Azure OpenAI resource in your Azure subscription.

-1. Sign into the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`.
-2. Create an **Azure OpenAI** resource with the following settings:
-    - **Subscription**: *Select an Azure subscription that has been approved for access to the Azure OpenAI service*
-    - **Resource group**: `rg-prompt-flow-labs`
-    - **Region**: *Make a **random** choice from any of the available regions*\*
-    - **Name**: *A unique name of your choice*
-    - **Pricing tier**: Standard S0

-    > \* Azure OpenAI resources are constrained by regional quotas.
-Randomly choosing a region reduces the risk of a single region reaching its quota limit in scenarios where you are sharing a subscription with other users.
-In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.

-3. Wait for deployment to complete.
-Then go to the deployed Azure OpenAI resource in the Azure portal.

-### Save the endpoint and key

-To authorize Azure Machine Learning to use a model deployed with Azure OpenAI, it needs the endpoint and key.

-1. Navigate to the **Keys and Endpoint** page of your Azure OpenAI resource.
-1. Copy the value of the **Endpoint** and store it in a notepad for future use.
-The value should be similar to `https://<your-openai-service-name>.openai.azure.com/`.
-1. Copy the value of one of the **Keys** and store it in a notepad for future use.

-### Deploy a model

 The Azure AI Studio allows you to deploy OpenAI models that you can use in your flows.

 1. In the navigation pane on the left, under **Components**, select the **Deployments** page.
 1. In Azure OpenAI Studio, navigate to the **Deployments** page.